017842-tech/packet-tracer-projects/03-inter-vlan-routing/README.md

 ##  Outcome

 This project demonstrates how enterprise networks use VLAN segmentation combined with routing to control and manage traffic efficiently.

+##  Troubleshooting & Lessons Learned

+During this project, several issues were encountered and resolved:

+- Incorrect default gateway configuration on PCs
+- Trunk port misconfiguration (access vs trunk)
+- Router subinterface missing for VLAN 20
+- Incorrect interface connection (used Fa0/1 instead of trunk port)

+These issues were resolved through step-by-step debugging using:
+- show vlan brief
+- show interfaces trunk
+- show ip interface brief

+This reinforced the importance of verifying each layer of the network.